 - COPD/chronic respiratory disease, including asthma.

-- Obesity (a body mass index [BMI] of 35 or higher)
+- Body mass index [BMI] of 25 or higher

 - Diabetes (Type 1 or Type 2)